 Handmade Kiln Introduction

-Qin Shou Kiln is located on the right side of Provincial Highway 21, heading from Sun Moon Lake towards Puli.
-The exterior has a rich tropical flavor, and visitors can feel the creator's effortless style through the architectural elements and installations in the park.
-The rough wood carvings exude a primitive essence, and the design and construction of the exhibition area and restaurant seem like spontaneous creations of the owner, lending a sense of freedom to the stroll around the park.
-For just 150 NTD, visitors can roll up their sleeves and enjoy the pleasure of hand-pulled clay.
-It’s a delightful experience for families together.
-The charming name "Qin Shou Kiln" was conceived by the owner, Wu Chih-Pin, at four o'clock on the morning of its opening.
-He woke his wife to get her opinion, and thus Qin Shou Kiln in Zhongming Village was established.
-Wu Chih-Pin's home originally served as the tourist service center for the Zhongming community and is now the handcrafting kiln, with every brick and tile personally laid by Mr. Wu, including the pottery classroom, loft, guesthouse,吊橋 (suspension bridge), and gazebo.
-There is also a wooden sculpture on the main building that tells the story of Mr. Wu's journey from a fish seller's child to his current achievements.
+Qinshou Kiln is located on the way from Sun Moon Lake to Puli, on the right side of Provincial Highway 21.
+The appearance is rich in tropical flavor, and by browsing the park's buildings and installations, one can feel the owner's creative spontaneity.
+The rough wooden sculptures are filled with primitive charm, and the design and construction of the exhibition area and restaurant seem to be casual creations by the owner, allowing for a relaxed and unrestricted experience while walking through the park.
+Visitors to this place can pay 150 NTD to roll up their sleeves and enjoy the pleasure of hand-pulling pottery, making it a delightful experience for families.
+The beautiful and friendly name "Qinshou Kiln" was conceived by the owner, Wu Cih-bin, at four o'clock in the morning on opening day.
+He woke his wife to get her opinion, and thus, Qinshou Kiln in Zhongming Village was established.
+Mr. Wu's home was originally the tourist service center of the Zhongming community and is now the Qinshou Kiln for pottery making.
+Every brick and tile has been hand-stacked by Mr. Wu, including the pottery classroom, the main building, guesthouse, suspension bridge, and pavilion.
+There is also a wooden sculpture on the main building that tells the story of Mr. Wu's journey from a child's life selling fish to where he is today.